-I showed in this article right here why Celsius was operating like a Ponzi Scheme and suggested people avoid this investment many months before it imploded.
+I showed right here why Celsius was operating as a Ponzi Scheme and advised people avoid this investment almost 6 months before it imploded.
 The most common response to my criticism was, ‘Well, I’ve never had a problem before.’
 That is a classic problem with Ponzis: you never have a problem until one day you do.